 One of the best things to do before having a baby is focusing on your relationship.
 This bucket list isn’t a one-and-done kind of thing.
 It’s an ongoing process, and I love that.

-Go on a romantic getaway.
+4. Have a romantic getaway.

 Life comes at you fast as an adult.
 From busting your ass with work to staying on top of all kinds of obligations, it’s important to slow down… together.